Lab Members

 Email: mgabel (at) ucdavis.edu

 Peter Lee, Ph.D.
-Student
+Candidate

 Peter obtained his B.S. in Mechanical and Aerospace Engineering at UC Davis in 2012.
 Peter received his MS degree in 2019.
 He is currently pursuing a Ph.D., researching automatic flight control for aerospace systems.
 His research interests are focused around aerospace systems and computational methods.